mospina/gemini-cli/analysis/phase_01.md

-Excellent.
-Phase 1 is now underway.

-Based on the provided file structure and the concatenated source code, here is the high-level architectural reconnaissance of the Gemini CLI project.

 ### **Phase 1 Artifact: High-Level Architectural Overview**

 This document outlines the macro-architecture of the Gemini CLI, defining the roles of its primary components and their relationships with each other and external systems.